wooorm/trough/readme.md

 async.

-If `next` is given a value (neither `null` nor `undefined`) as its first argument, the pipeline fails and `done` is invoked with that value.
+If `next` is given a value (neither `null` nor `undefined`) as its first argument, the pipeline fails and `done` is called with that value.

 If `next` is given no value (either `null` or `undefined`) as the first argument, all following non-nullish values change the input of the following